simlist/django-rest-framework-emailuser/README.rst

 or
 ``PATCH`` the attribute you want to change.

+.. py:class:: emailuser.EmailUser

   The EmailUser model has the following attributes:

-email
+  .. py:attribute:: email

-  The email address used as the login username. name
+    The email address used as the login username.

+  .. py:attribute:: name

-  A single field for the name of the user. password
+    A single field for the name of the user.

+  .. py:attribute:: password

-  The password is hashed as set by the django settings. is_superuser
+    The password is hashed as set by the django settings.

+  .. py:attribute:: is_superuser

-  A boolean attribute that can only be set programatically. is_staff
+    A boolean attribute that can only be set programatically.

+  .. py:attribute:: is_staff

     A boolean attribute that can be set by the admin site or programatically.